-(a) On a standard observing area, preferably no smaller than 25 m x 25 m (Part I, Chapter 1, and WMO, 2010a), a series of automated sensors sited at the recommended positions and interconnected to one or more data collection units using interfaces, or for an AWOS, a set of sensors installed in close combination, but not affecting each other, directly connected to a central processing unit (CPU) by means of shielded cables, fibre optics, or radio links;
+(a) On a standard observing area (see Part I, Chapter 1, and WMO, 2013), a series of automated sensors sited at the recommended positions and interconnected to one or more data collection units using interfaces, sited for not affecting each other, connected to a central processing unit (CPU) by means of shielded cables, fibre optics, or radio links;

-(b) A CPU for sensor data-acquisition and conversion into a computer-readable format, proper processing of data by means of a microprocessor-based system in accordance with specified algorithms, the temporary storage of processed data, and their transmission to remote users of meteorological information;
+(b) A CPU for sensor data acquisition and conversion into a computer-readable format, proper processing of data by means of a microprocessor-based system in accordance with specified algorithms, the temporary storage of processed data, and their transmission to remote users of meteorological information;

-.
+(c) A modem or an interface to the telecommunication network used for the transmission of data towards a central system;

-(c) Peripheral equipment such as a stabilized power supply providing power to the various parts of the station, a real-time clock, and built-in test equipment for automatic monitoring of the status of vital parts of the station.
-For specific applications, local terminals for the manual entry and editing of data, display devices and printers, or recorders are added to the station.
+(d) A stabilized power supply providing power to the various parts of the station;

+(e) For specific applications, local terminals for the manual entry and editing of data, display devices and printers, or recorders are added to the station.

-to repair a failure or to replace a sensorbecause stand alone
+It is a good practice to design the system on a modular basis in order to adapt it to new sensors, new variables, changes in the telecommunication network, etc. Nevertheless a high level of modularity may increase the cost of the equipment, therefore it is important to anticipate the possible future changes as much as possible, in order to select a good compromise between modularity and a compact and standard design (across the whole network).
+Due to the short life cycle of many telecommunication networks, it is highly recommended to use an AWS with a modular telecommunication terminal.

+For the maintenance of the AWS, the design should facilitate field work for preventive and corrective maintenance (e.g. regular replacement are needed for sensors’ calibration).
+Again, modularity is a solution or the possibility to easily replace the whole AWS, if it is a stand-alone design.
+Connectors with a keyed position may be preferable to wires directly connected to a terminal strip.

 Built-in test equipment: Vital parts of an AWS often include components whose faulty operation or failure would seriously degrade or render useless the principal output.
 The inclusion of circuits to monitor automatically these components’ status is an effective means of continuously controlling their performance during operation.
-Examples are: a power-failure detector which restarts the processor and continues the AWS function after a power failure; a “watchdog” timer to monitor the proper operation of microprocessors; and test circuits for monitoring the operation of station subsystems such as battery voltage and charger operation, aspirators (temperature and humidity screens), A/D converters, heaters, etc. Status information can be automatically displayed on site or input into the CPU for quality-control and maintenance purposes.
+Examples are: a power-failure detector which restarts the processor and continues the AWS function after a power failure; a “watchdog” timer to monitor the proper operation of microprocessors; and test circuits for monitoring the operation of station subsystems such as battery voltage and charger operation, aspirators (if temperature and humidity ventilated screens are used), A/D converters, heaters, etc. Status information should be monitored as well, and transferred to the central server unit for automatic quality-control and maintenance purposes.

-The growing interaction between society and the atmosphere results in changing and growing requirements, such as demands for more stations and more variables to be measured, transmission at more frequent intervals, new formats and better performance.
-As a consequence, existing AWS hardware and software have to be adapted to new requirements.
-This can be carried out only if the AWS is well planned on a modular basis.
-Adaptation processes and tests are often more complicated than expected.
-A well-planned AWS includes pre-tested options that allow changes in the configuration and the system parameters.
-Other desirable features include spare power capacity, space in installation frames, spare communication interfaces, spare processing capacity and a flexible software environment.
 Guidance on preparing a functional specification for the AWS system is available in Part I of WMO (1997).

-1.2.1 Sensors

-The meteorological requirements for sensors used at AWSs are not very different from those of sensors at manual observation stations.
-See also the recommendations in the relevant chapters in Part I of this Guide.
-Because measurements at most AWSs are controlled from long distances, these sensors must be robust, fairly maintenance-free and should have no intrinsic bias or uncertainty in the way in which they sample the variables to be measured.
-In general, all sensors with an electrical output are suitable.
-A large number of sensors of varying performance and quality (and price) are suitable for use with automatic data-acquisition systems.
-There are frequent new developments, some enhancing the performance of existing sensors, while others are often based on new physical principles.
-Depending on their output characteristics, sensors can be classified as analogue, digital and “intelligent” sensors.